Micheliliuv87/ArchOrgSearch/README.md

             "and[]": 'creator:"rt"'
         }
    ```
-3. Then it will pick the last viewable creator (This is for reducing the amount of workload processed each time)
+3. It will pick the last viewable creator (This is for reducing the amount of workload processed each time)
-4. Then it will start requesting the following features within that creator filter:
+4. It will start requesting the following features within that creator filter:
     - Unique Identifier
     - URL = base URL + Unique Identifier (which I will process later)
     - Title